 These are things you need to know.
 These are important things, even if you're not a musician, even if you never had a musical instrument in your home, even if you never had any musical interest in your entire life, what you learn here can help you achieve whatever creative, artistic, educational, or worthwhile objective you've got in mind with that next project.

-A YouTube video (See menu bar, Video) has been posted for you here of my Recessional in D Major Op.
+A YouTube video (See menu bar, Video) has been posted for you here of Recessional in D Major Op.
 2, one of several pieces composed on 2 staves for hands only which are equally at home on any single manual organ, acoustic piano, digital stage piano, reed organ (harmonium), or full size pipe organ (See below).
-These scores have been posted pro bono for you here [See menu bar, Free Stuff] for your own personal use to download and print as a token of my appreciation and thanks for visiting.
+These scores are posted pro bono for you here [See menu bar, Free Stuff] as an unusual free download for your own personal use as a token of my appreciation and thanks for visiting.
 Every one of them has something to offer and I think you'll find them interesting, instructive, bold at times in their craftsmanship, full of ideas, lesson worthy, recital worthy, and of significant practical use.

 When these scores are examined they leave the impression that they were composed by someone who spent time in composition classes at a major college/conservatory of music and had worked regularly at least part time as a paid professional musician.
 That isn't where it is.
 They were written by someone who was never employed as a musician, never took a composition class in his life, never received a diploma from a music school, and never tried composing anything before.
 He simply found out how to win against his fears by reading Pressfield and Godin, learned the basics of musical notation and theory, and had the guts to give it a try.